-- STRUCTURE II: It is the great pyramid that we find in the Great Plaza of Calakmul.
-It is the tallest structure of the enclosure with 55 meters of altitude.
+- STRUCTURE II: it is the great pyramid that we find in the Great Plaza of Calakmul.
+It is the tallest structure in the enclosure with an altitude of 55 meters.
 There is a first platform where the views are great, but from here one more step awaits you to continue climbing.
 Simply spectacular.

 - STRUCTURE VII: The 20 meters high of this structure give us incredible views, perhaps the best.
 This structure is also found in the Great Plaza, opposite Structure II.
 So if you don't really like climbing pyramids, this is yours.

 - STRUCTURE I: The 42 meters of this structure gives you an impressive view of the place.
-Personally, I prefer the views from Structure II and VII, in case it helps you.
+Personally I prefer the views from Structure II and VII, in case it is of any use to you.
 Of course, I recommend uploading to all.

-From the three large pyramidal structures to which you can climb you can enjoy the landscapes offered by the divine heights.
+From the three great pyramidal structures that you can climb, you will be able to delight yourself with the landscapes offered by the divine heights.
 The Great Pyramid of 55 meters, and a second pyramid of 42 meters high.

 CALAKMUL HOTELS WHERE TO STAY

-The entrance to Calakmul It is on the road between Chetumal and Escárcega, at the height of the town of Conhuás.
-The nearest large population is Xpuhil, which is about 40 kilometers, where there are several options.
-For years, this area has been developing, now there are several accommodations to choose from, many of them economical.
+The entrance to Calakmul It is on the road that connects Chetumal with Escárcega, at the height of the town of Conhuás.
+The closest large town is Xpuhil, which is about 40 kilometers away, where there are several options.
+This area has been developing for years, now there are several accommodations to choose from, many inexpensive.

 INSIDE THE BIOSPHERE CALAKMUL RESERVE: The advantage of being inside the Reserve is that the entrance to the Reserve opens it to the 6 in the morning and closes to the 6 in the afternoon, so if you are inside you do not have schedules to be in the Reserve.
 Several lodgings with own trails to travel, taking advantage of its location within the Reserve.